 - The supervisor is present whenever the minor is handling alcohol

 The employees may also have to obtain an alcohol education card as a condition of working around alcohol.12

 Arrested in Nevada?
 Phone our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a FREE consultation.
 We are available 24/7.

 Our legal team may be able to get your charges reduced or dismissed without a trial.
 Our goal is to do everything to keep you out of jail and to keep your record clean.

-Also see our articles for boating while under the influence in Nevada (NRS 488.410), flying under the influence in Nevada, cycling under the influence in Nevada, and possessing a firearm under the influence in Nevada (NRS 202.257).
+Also see our related articles: Boating while under the influence (NRS 488.410); flying under the influence; cycling under the influence; and possessing a firearm under the influence (NRS 202.257).